Australia, Say Hello to Tesla Powerwall 3. Now Available.

 Throughputs refer to how long a battery can last with a significant number of charging and discharging cycles.
 This is to confirm you are getting the most value for money and avoid premature failure.
 This is where a lot of batteries fail as their throughput figure is lower than the requirement, as seen with Tesla Powerwall.

-70% Remaining Capacity: Over the course of 10 years, batteries will have an expected degradation, which is measured of the remaining available usable capacity.
-Sungrow and BYD batteries reach 60% remaining usable capacity at the 10-year mark, and Tesla Powerwall with 70% remaining, according to their datasheets.
+70% Remaining Capacity: Over the course of 10 years, batteries will have an expected degradation, which is measured of

 However, there’s good news.. there are other strategies that take advantage of battery storage for a great return-on-investment.

-Unfortunately, we can’t at this stage include any rebate / scheme deductions with battery systems, as specific pricing is still yet to be revealed.
+Unfortunately, we can’t at this stage include any scheme deductions with battery systems, as specific pricing is still yet to be revealed.
 However, as a lot of people look to install batteries, installing solar now can ensure you’re eligible for the scheme’s commencement.

-If you hold off on getting both a battery and a solar system until the scheme is available, there may be delays in taking advantage of
+If you hold off on getting both a battery and a solar system until the scheme is available, there may be delays in taking advantage of the scheme due to the installation of solar and the increased demand.
+By investing solar in now and a battery solution later, you get in first and avoid the rebate rush.

 Amber allows customers to access the wholesale energy market, and buy cheap energy, and sell that and excess solar to the grid for returns.
 This is a safer bet for those who just want to save right now, as it is currently available.

-By the time the rebate commences, we predict that prices will increase due to market demand of available battery units which may alleviate most of the discount that you may have been expecting.
+By the time the incentive commences, we predict that prices will increase due to market demand of available battery units which may alleviate most of the discount that you may have been expecting.
 You can invest in your battery now, join Amber, and potentially earn back the same amount you would save if you were to wait for the scheme to commence.

 Some members of our team have joined Amber with their solar and battery systems, and have been able to earn up to $220 in one day by selling their stored energy through peak demand spike periods.